Lotti Brown header

 Hawthorn drawingsHawthorn drawings

-So the hawthorn is certainly a tree to be respected – a tree that’s been part of our society and rituals for hundreds or thousands of years…
+So the hawthorn is certainly a tree to be respected - a tree that has been part of our lives, landscapes, and rituals for hundreds, if not thousands, of years.

-It’s a tree of healing and protection, a tree of love, passion, commitment and challenges.
+It is a tree of healing and protection, a tree of love, passion, commitment, and challenge.

 Celtic tree calendar art hawthornHawthorn, Celtic tree calendar art